 Table C-6, Measure Life Report, Residential and Commercial/Industrial Lighting and HVAC Measures, GDS Associates, June 2007.
 Evaluations indicate that consumer dissatisfaction may lead to reductions in persistence, particularly in Multi-Family , "http://neep.org/uploads/EMV%20Forum/EMV%20Studies/measure_life_GDS%5B1%5D.pdf"

-Direct-install price per showerhead assumes cost of showerhead (Market research average of $7 and assess and install time of $5 (20min @ $15/hr)
+Market research average of $7.

+Includes assess and install labor time of $5 (20min @ $15/hr)

 Based on measured data from Ameren IL EM&V of Direct-Install program.
 Program targets showers that are rated 2.5 GPM or above.

 Note that actual values may be either a) program-specific minimum flow rate, or b) program-specific evaluation-based value of actual effective flow-rate due to increased duration or temperatures.
 The latter increases in likelihood as the rated flow drops and may become significant at or below rated flows of 1.5 GPM.
 The impact can be viewed as the inverse of the throttling described in the footnote for baseline flowrate.